 What Is Angel Funding?

 Generally, as a company progresses, there is a life cycle for raising money.
-Many start with friends and family, then raise money from angel investors and then move on to professional investors such as venture capitalists.
+Many start with friends and family, then raise money from angel investors and then move on to professional investors such as venture capitalists or to startup business loans.
 More mature companies may seek money from private equity firms or make a public offering of stock.

 Angel funding is typically an investment from nonprofessional, individual investors who are not your family or close friends.
 Angel investors often invest as a hobby based on personal interest.
 They tend to take more risk and do not get as involved as professional investors.